adane04/Multimodal_VS/README.md

   python train_multimodal.py --split_index 0

 ## Notes
-This is an ongoing collaborative project.
+This is an ongoing project.